rubyu/react-anki-word-reordering/README.md

 Written in new year holidays, 2023.

 ## How to introduce
-1. download main.f7fb95f5.js from [here](https://github.com/rubyu/react-anki-word-reordering/releases/tag/1.0)
+1. download main.XXXXXXXX.js and main.XXXXXXXX.css from [here](https://github.com/rubyu/react-anki-word-reordering/releases/)
-2. place the file, downloaded in step 1, wherever under Anki's collection.media folder
+2. place the js file, downloaded in step 1, wherever under Anki's collection.media folder
 3. create a new note type with an appropriate name and set the card template as follows

 ### Front